Norfolk Island Airport: Facilities

 The airport is at an elevation of 371 ft above sea level.
 It has two asphalt paved runways: 11/29 measuring 1950 × 45 m and 04/22 measuring 1435 × 30 m.
 The airport is staffed by a single air traffic controller.

-The airport has a small passenger terminal building which includes waiting areas as well as processing areas for check in (4 counters), security, emigration control, customs control (Norfolk Customs), baggage reclaim and immigration control (Norfolk Immigration Office).
+The airport has a small passenger terminal building which includes waiting areas as well as processing areas for check in, security, emigration control, customs control (Norfolk Customs), baggage reclaim and immigration control (Norfolk Immigration Office).
 A small cafe (Airport Cafe) is open prior to departing flights.

 A small cargo terminal building is located next to passenger terminal.

-Airport power is provided by the onsite Norfolk Airport Diesel Power Station.
+Power is provided by the onsite Norfolk Airport Diesel Power Station.
 A small carpark is located at the front entrance of the terminal.

 The airport can handle small general aviation aircraft up to a jetliner such as the narrow-body Airbus A320.

 Rescue and fire services

 Aviation Rescue and Fire Fighting Service of the Norfolk Island Fire Service provides firefighting service for the airport.

 The airport fire and rescue has two airport fire tenders.
 Two new Rosenbauer Panther ARFF replaced two 1960s era Thornycroft Nubian Mk 1 6x6 airport tenders in 2009.
 A new fire station is being built to replace the current building to house the new fire engines.